baweaver/any/README.md

 ## Credits

-Thanks to @soffes for allowing me to repurpose the gem `Any`!
+Thanks to [@soffes](https://github.com/soffes) for allowing me to repurpose the gem `Any`!

+The original will be maintained at versions 0.0.1 and 0.0.2 from [this repo](https://github.com/soffes/any)

 ## Usage